too long battery wires can kill ESC over time: precautions, solutions & workarounds

 Capacitor polarity (orientation)!

 Electrolytic capacitors, like batteries, have a (+) and (-) lead!
 Solder them in the wrong way and they will got hot, pop open or even explode.
-Nasty fumes and liquid stains.
+Nasty fumes and stains from the liquid.
 Don't ask how I know

 How to add extra capacitors (English and German)